-The Worldwide Network for Blood and Marrow Transplantation (WBMT) was formally created in 2007 by leaders from major hematopoietic stem cell transplantation (HSCT) groups and donor registries across the world, culminating in consensus on Bylaws and an organizational structure as early as 2009.
-With the interest and strong support of the World Health Organization (WHO), these leaders shared a mutual vision of combining efforts towards improving standardization in the global application of HSCT, cellular therapy, and related fields as well as broadening the scope of data sharing.
-This "Federation of Societies" began with 17 international organizations now numbering 22, all with substantial interest in HSCT (Appendix A).
+The Worldwide Network for Blood and Marrow Transplantation (WBMT) was formally created in 2007 by leaders from major hematopoietic cell transplantation (HCT) groups and donor registries across the world, culminating in consensus on Bylaws and an organizational structure in 2009.
+With the interest and strong support of the World Health Organization (WHO), these leaders shared a mutual vision of combining efforts towards improving standardization in the global application of HCT, cellular therapy, and related fields as well as broadening the scope of data sharing.
+This "Federation of Societies" began with 17 international organizations now numbering 22, all with substantial interest in HCT (Appendix A).
 The WBMT was incorporated as a non-profit organization for educational, scientific, and philanthropic purposes under the laws of Switzerland with headquarters in Bern.
-There is no fee for Member Societies; funding support is solicited from relevant industry.
+Funding support has been solicited from relevant industry plus income from educational activities.

-Description of the earliest years of efforts is available in previous Progress Reports available on the WBMT website (wbmt.org) as they describe how those proactive clinicians and researchers shaped the WBMT into a recognizable organization, its structure and charter, its notable achievements, and its future aims and goals.
-This report focuses on the accomplishments of the WBMT during the calendar year 2017.
+Description of the earliest years of WBMT activity is available in previous Progress Reports available on the WBMT website (wbmt.org).
+They contain information on how the WBMT developed, its structure and charter, its notable achievements, and its future aims and goals.
+This report focuses on the accomplishments of the WBMT during the calendar years 2018 and 2019.